Oluwajobs/oluwajobaa/_pages/about.md

 Apart from science, I am into [music](/music/).
 I am a singer/guitarist with a band of fellow Ph.D. students at Purdue.
 I do mostly covers, and have only ever written one original song, that was for my best friend, bandmate, fellow scientist, and now husband - [Sai Prasanth](https://sites.google.com/view/saiprasanth).

 I discovered through my day-to-day Ph.D. work that I love to look at the Earth using satellite imagery.
 I have spent countless hours on Google Earth and in flights admiring the natural and the engineered beauty (cities) of our planet.
-To the point where the Neural Networks in my brain now recognize most cities by a fragment of its road network, coastline, bend of its river, night light image, or maybe just a raw Landsat photo.
+To the point where the Neural Networks in my brain now recognize most cities by a fragment of its road network, coastline, bend of its river, night lights distribution, or maybe just a raw Landsat image.
 Maps make my day.
 These days, I can be found staring at the [Live Aerial screen savers](https://support.apple.com/en-us/HT208992) hosted by Apple TV.

 <figure class="align-center">